Back to Insights

 Executive Summary

-• AI model inventory is a comprehensive register of all AI/ML systems in use across an organization, both built and bought
+An AI model inventory is a comprehensive register of all AI and ML systems in use across an organization, both built and bought.
+It captures key fields such as model purpose, data inputs, risk level, owner, status, and review dates.

 Why This Matters Now

-Shadow AI is proliferating.
+Shadow AI is proliferating across organizations at an accelerating pace.
 Teams sign up for AI tools without IT or governance awareness.
-ChatGPT, embedded AI features in SaaS products, and department-level purchases create sprawl.
+ChatGPT, embedded AI features in SaaS products, and department-level purchases create sprawl that no single team can track manually.

-Regulators are asking questions.
-"What AI do you use?" is becoming a standard regulatory inquiry.
-Organizations that can't answer clearly face increased scrutiny.
+Regulators are asking pointed questions.
+"What AI do you use?" is becoming a standard regulatory inquiry, and organizations that cannot answer clearly face increased scrutiny and potential enforcement action.

-You can't manage risks you don't know about.
-Each AI system carries risks—data privacy, bias, accuracy, security.
-Without an inventory, you're blind to your exposure.
+The fundamental challenge is straightforward: you cannot manage risks you don't know about.
+Each AI system carries risks around data privacy, bias, accuracy, and security.
+Without an inventory, you are blind to your exposure.

-Third-party AI is everywhere.
-That CRM?
-It has AI features.
-That analytics platform?
-Machine learning inside.
-Your AI footprint is larger than you think.
+Third-party AI compounds this problem because it is everywhere.
+That CRM has AI features.
+That analytics platform runs machine learning under the hood.
+Your AI footprint is almost certainly larger than you think.

 Definitions and Scope